Mental health

 More than 90,000 Tasmanians are currently living with a common mental health-related condition such as depression, anxiety or a substance use disorder, and a further 125,000 are at risk of developing a mental health condition.

-Primary Health Tasmania has overseen the establishment of the Launceston Head to Health adult mental health centre.
+Primary Health Tasmania has overseen the establishment of the Launceston Medicare Mental Health Centre (formerly known as Launceston Head to Health).

-The Australian Government is also funding new Head to Health services in Burnie, Devonport and outer Hobart – and we are leading this work.
+The Australian Government is also funding new Medicare Mental Health Centres in Burnie, Devonport and outer Hobart – and we are leading this work.

 Like the existing Launceston centre, the new services will improve access to mental health and related support services, connect care, and reduce demand on hospital emergency departments.